 The University of Denver offers over 200 degree programs, according to the school website in 2018, and has an average class size of 21 students, including many programs in computer science.
 These undergraduate and graduate programs are offered through the university's School of Engineering and Computer Science.

 Bachelor of Science in Computer Science

 Students in the bachelor's degree program in computer science learn both the theory and technical knowledge needed to work within the computer science field.
 They learn how information is analyzed, communicated and encoded through the use of computer systems.
 The study of algorithms and mathematics is central to this degree program; students enrolled in the program will also earn a minor in mathematics automatically, by completing their required courses.
 Other coursework in the program includes discrete structures, programming, computer organization and operating systems.
-Students need to complete 183 credit hours to earn this degree.
+Students need to complete 183 quarter credit hours to earn this degree.